 Put on firefighter gear, ride a firetruck, and teach the youngest Thunder to be safe!?!
 You bet”

-The students volunteered with the Mohawk Fire Department on Thursday, Oct.
-12 and Friday, Oct.
-13 to promote fire safety.
-Two firetrucks pulled up to Jarvis and transported the student back to the fire station.
+The students volunteered with the Mohawk Fire Department on Wednesday, Oct.
+9 and Thursday, Oct.
+10 to promote fire safety.
+Each day, Mohawk and Town of German Flats firetrucks pulled up to CVA and transported the student to the fire station.
 There, they assisted fire department staff and mascot Sparky as they presented safety programs to Central Valley prekindergarten classes as part of Fire Prevention Week Oct.
-9-13.
+7-11.
 The older students helped the youngsters practice various fire safety scenarios such as:

 - “Stay Low and Go” when a building is on fire.
 (Smoke rises so the lower you can stay means you have a better chance to see and not breath the smoke.)